zachlatta/school/sophomore/world-history/summer-work/question-responses.md

    * Beer had many roles in ancient society.
 Those include leisure, medicinal, funerary, and currency.
 It was also used in rituals (ie. offerings to the gods) and was considered a sacred beverage.
-5. How did beer “civilize” man, according to Standage?
+5. How did beer "civilize" man, according to Standage?
    * Beer introduced the need for agriculture, which led to permanent settlements, which led to the creation of the first civilizations.
 6. What is the relationship between beer and writing, commerce, and health?